timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 When your partner has made your suggested change, it's time to merge!
 (You can first give an "Approve" review if you wish, but that isn't required unless it's been made so by changes in the repository settings.)
 Click the triangle on the "merge" button and choose the "Squash and merge" variant: this PR is pretty simple, does just one thing, and its history as 2 separate commits isn't very relevant---you might as well combine the two commits into a single commit when it merges.
 Click "Squash and merge" and edit the commit comment into something you're happy with: it will represent this change for the rest of the life of this repository.
 Then click "Confirm merge"; you should see the browser page update, and the badge for the PR turn purple as a sign that it has been merged.

 After it merges, post a little comment, "Thanks for your contribution!"
 You don't have to do this every time, especially if it's someone you've worked with before; just merging is a sign of gratitude, and when I contribute something I'm also mindful of the time that the reviewer/maintainer invests in helping get my contribution over the finish line.
 (Gratitude goes both ways.)
 If you like, you can indicate your gratitude more quitely by using the heart or thumbs-up icon in the original post or any near-terminal follow-up.
-(Posts generate notifications, and active developers might get hundreds of notifications per day.)
+(Posts generate notifications, and very active developers might get hundreds of notifications per day, so sometimes a quiet acknowledgement is appreciated more than one that generates a notification.)
 But especially for first-time contributors, be sweet & encouraging!
 You never know what ze will grow into, and for a newbie submitting zir first change to a "real" project that gets used by thousands of people worldwide, it can be quite a rush.

-#### Aside: comments about squashing
+---

+**Remarks on squashing**

 I typically *wouldn't* use "squash" if the PR is more complicated and shows evidence of having been carefully assembled from a sequence of standalone changes; that's a sign that your contributor is sophisticated and has used a development process compatible with powerful tools like [git bisect](https://git-scm.com/docs/git-bisect).
 That history may come in handy some day if you have to do a bit of digging to figure out which change broke something important.

 But this is not such a PR.
-In general, if I get a PR with commit comments like "WIP" (Work In Progress) followed by "get partly working" and then "whoops, fix xyz" etc., I take this as a clear sign that the individual commits are meaningless.
+In general, if I get a PR with commit comments like "WIP" (Work In Progress) followed by "get partly working" and then "whoops, fix xyz" and then "respond to review reqeusts" etc., I take this as a clear sign that the individual commits are meaningless.
 I don't want that kind of "junk" littering my `git` history, so I will definitely squash the commits when I merge.

+---

 ### Return to the PR you started in your own package, resolve the conflict, and merge